rugabunda/Group-Policy-CSE-Debugger/README.md

 ## Group Policy CSE Debugger

 ### Description
-This tool automates the diagnosis of Microsoft Windows Group Policy errors by identifying problematic Client-Side Extensions (CSEs) that cause "Invalid pointer" and other errors.
-It systematically tests by removing CSE GUIDs from gpt.ini one by one until the error disappears, identifying the problematic extension.
-Additionally, it allows users to disable extensions one by one until their problem goes away and enables advanced GPO logging for detailed troubleshooting.
+The GPCseDebugger streamlines the diagnosing of Microsoft Windows Group Policy errors by pinpointing problematic Client-Side Extensions (CSEs) responsible for issues such as "Invalid pointer" errors.
+This tool employs a systematic approach by sequentially removing CSE GUIDs from gpt.ini to isolate the faulty extension.
+Furthermore, it enables users to individually disable extensions to resolve issues and activates advanced Group Policy Object (GPO) logging for comprehensive troubleshooting and analysis.

 ### Usage
 ```powershell